 uncommon (see Distribution

-Map).
+); it is native.
 Habitats consist of mesic beech-maple

 woodlands, sandy oak woodlands, and rocky woodlands where